zxc85250/intro-to-python/session_09/README.md

 In this session we cover:
 - Waht is the SDLC process and what are various models of it.
 - The Agile Model
-- How to build a command-line app
+- How to build a command-line app and examples
+- Programming principles
+- Kanban